syedaramishaihtisham/ai-customer-support-ticket-automation/README.md

 - Advanced ticket history
 - Human approval for sensitive customer responses
 - Automated resolution tracking
+- Customer feedback collection

 ---

 ## 🎯 Use Case

-This system can be used by organizations that receive customer support requests through email and want to automate the complete ticket handling process:
+This system can be used by organizations that receive customer support requests through email and want to automate the complete ticket handling process.

 ```text
 Customer Request